Beyond Scores: Proximal Diffusion Models: Convergence theory

 \begin{corollary} Consider the setting of Theorem~\ref{thm:main-informal}.
 Moreover, assume that $M_2\lesssim d, C_p\lesssim dL^2.$ The following two hold true. \begin{enumerate}[leftmargin=0.2cm] \item[] (\textbf{Hybrid}) If the \texttt{hybrid} flag is set to true, then $\mathrm{KL}(p_0 \| q_T) \leq \varepsilon$ provided that

-\item[] (\textbf{Backward}) If the \texttt{hybrid} flag is set to false and further $h \leq 2$, then $\mathrm{KL}(p_0 \| q_T) \leq \varepsilon$ provided that
+\item[] (\textbf{Backward}) If the \texttt{hybrid} flag is set to false and further $h \leq 1$, then $\mathrm{KL}(p_0 \| q_T) \leq \varepsilon$ provided that

 \end{enumerate} \end{corollary} The dimension dependence on $M_2$ and $C_p$ is standard and is, e.g., satisfied by Gaussian distributions.
 With this result, the benefits of the full backward discretization become clear: the hybrid discretization requires $\widetilde{\mathcal{O}}(d\varepsilon^{-1})$ steps, while the backward discretization requires only $\widetilde{\mathcal{O}}(d\varepsilon^{-\frac{1}{2}})$ steps.
-This benefit comes at the expense of the additional condition that $h \leq 2$, since otherwise the regularization coefficient of the proximal operator would become negative.
+This benefit comes at the expense of the additional condition that $h \leq 1$, since otherwise the regularization coefficient of the proximal operator would become negative.
 This translates into a hard lower bound on the number of steps one can take, as we discussed above and will see shortly again in the experiments section.
-In comparison, the most competitive rates for score-based samplers are $\widetilde{\mathcal{O}}(d\varepsilon^{-1})$ for a vanilla method \citep{chen2022improved} and $\widetilde{\mathcal{O}}(d^{\frac{3}{4}}\varepsilon^{-\frac{1}{2}})$ for an accelerated strategy \citep{wu2024stochastic}.
-Note that these rates are not directly comparable as the assumptions for each result differ slightly.
-We point interested readers to the broader body of work on the convergence theory of diffusion models, including both SDE-based samplers \citep{chen2022sampling,lee2022convergence,lee2022convergenceb,chen2022improved,Benton2023-sg,Li2023-ht,li2024accelerating,li2024d} and ODE-based samplers \citep{chen2023restoration,chen2023probability,li2024sharp}; see \citep[Section 4]{Li2023-ht} for a comprehensive review.
+In comparison, the most competitive rates for score-based samplers \camera{in terms of convergence in KL divergence} are $\widetilde{\mathcal{O}}(d\varepsilon^{-1})$ for a vanilla method \citep{chen2022improved,Benton2023-sg} and $\widetilde{\mathcal{O}}(d^{\frac{3}{4}}\varepsilon^{-\frac{1}{2}})$ for an accelerated strategy \citep{wu2024stochastic}. \camera{Note that these rates are not directly comparable, as the underlying assumptions and algorithmic setups (e.g., smoothness, boundedness, or early stopping) differ across works.
+In particular, \cite{chen2022improved} assumed $L$-Lipschitzness for the score function, similar to our work but without the additional smoothness assumption on the Hessian as used here.
+On the other hand, \cite{Benton2023-sg} lifted the smoothness assumptions entirely but instead analyzed the KL with respect to a slightly noise-perturbed version of the target distribution.} We point interested readers to the broader body of work on the convergence theory of diffusion models, including both SDE-based samplers \citep{chen2022sampling,lee2022convergence,lee2022convergenceb,chen2022improved,Benton2023-sg,Li2023-ht,li2024accelerating,li2024d} and ODE-based samplers \citep{chen2023restoration,chen2023probability,li2024sharp}; see \cite[Section 4]{Li2023-ht} and \cite{li2024d} for a comprehensive review.